Stephanie Brown (character): Batgirl trio

-Infinite Frontier

-In :Infinite Frontier:, Barbara Gordon – now primarily operating as Oracle again – explains to Huntress that Stephanie and Cassandra will share the Batgirl title, but that she reserves the right to occasionally suit up as Batgirl in future.
+In Infinite Frontier, Barbara Gordon – now primarily operating as Oracle again – explains to Huntress that Stephanie and Cassandra will share the Batgirl title, but that she reserves the right to occasionally suit up as Batgirl in future.
 In Batman: Urban Legends, it is revealed she and Tim broke up and are not speaking, although she is supportive when he comes out as bisexual and starts dating Bernard Dowd.

 In 2022, Stephanie and Cassandra received a series called Batgirls by Becky Cloonan and Michael W. Conrad where they take up residence in one of Gotham's poorer areas after Fear State made them fugitives.
 Stephanie and Cassandra acquire a new vehicle they name Bondo.

 Powers and abilities

 Like most of the Batman family, Stephanie Brown has no superhuman powers.
-She has been trained extensively by Batgirl, Batman, and the Birds of Prey in martial arts, acrobatics, strength training, interrogation, and detective skills.
+She has been trained extensively by Oracle, Batgirl, Batman, and the Birds of Prey in martial arts, acrobatics, strength training, interrogation, engineering, computer operation and detective work.
+She's spontaneous, inventive and quick on her feet, known for her creative solutions and 'leap before you look' attitude in her vigilante work.
+Bruce Wayne likens her mobility, wit and determination to that of fellow ex-Robin Dick Grayson.
+She has a strong intuition when it comes to people and is able to get across to and bond with many different kinds of people.
+Although not a martial artist of the caliber of Cassandra Cain, she is an expert in her own right; an unpredictable fighter and a match for Tim Drake.
 She carries a belt similar to that used by other Gotham vigilantes containing a grappling hook, tracking devices, and various other crime-fighting paraphernalia.
 During Gotham Underground, the Penguin gave her an unknown device that allowed her to become completely invisible.
 According to Tim Drake, this "ability" was achieved through stolen technology.
 According to Batgirl writer Bryan Q. Miller, the ability to become invisible has not been incorporated into Stephanie's Batgirl costume.

 After Stephanie took on the Batgirl identity, Barbara Gordon designed a new costume for Stephanie more in line with the rest of the Bat-family's.
 It is equipped with kevlar and carbon fiber-reinforced polymer to protect against ballistic, flame, and electrical attacks.
 Stephanie's Batsuit also carries a wireless relay within the cowl, permitting her to remain in contact with Barbara.
 The suit also allows Barbara to monitor Stephanie's vital signs.
 Stephanie now also uses a collapsible bo staff, similar to the one that Tim Drake uses.
 It is implied that she had been trained by Cassandra Cain in using it before assuming the Batgirl mantle.